The Ultimate Dealership Trade-in Guide for 2025

 When you trade your car to a dealership, you’re selling your car to the dealer.
 Your goal is to get as much money as possible for your trade-in.

 Why would you make me get in and drive your nasty car around the block?
 I wouldn’t even want to sit in it!
-I promise other dealers out there feel the same way and will deduct money from the value.
+I promise other dealers will feel the same way and deduct money from the value.

-I’ve put together a list of some convenient tips to increase the value of your trade-in with little or no cost.
-These little tips will increase your chances of getting more money from a used car appraiser when he looks at your car.
+I’ve compiled a list of convenient tips to increase the value of your trade-in at little or no cost.
+These tips will increase your chances of getting more money from a used car appraiser when he examines your car.

 How to Sell an Old Junk Car Online

-A dealer may tell you they are giving you an unbelievable amount for an old junk car, but I promise they’ll attempt to make it up somewhere else during the car sale.
+A dealer may tell you they are offering an unbelievable amount for an old junk car, but I promise they’ll try to make up the difference elsewhere during the sale.

-If you have a car that doesn’t run or it doesn’t have much value.
+If you have a car that doesn’t run or has little value.
 You may want to look into an alternative other than trading it in with a car dealership.

-There are many other ways to make money by learning how to sell an old junk car online and turning that old car into quick cash you can use to buy a new car.
+There are many other ways to make money, such as learning how to sell an old junk car online and turning the cash into quick cash to buy a new car.

 Trade-in FAQs